 More importantly, it means I can present more quality work than I can produce alone.
 I believe that’s again the case with Sebastian’s set here.

-I’ll let the man himself talk you through it, and then I’ll come back with some more thoughts of my own afterwards.
+I’ll let the man himself talk you through it.

 Berlin Christmas Markets & Ku’Damm by Sebastian Jacobitz